Mare of Easttown: That ending explained and all your questions answered

-Not only did the finale of Mare of Easttown reveal the answer to who was behind its central murder, but it saw resident no frills, get the job done hero Marianne "Mare" Sheehan finally find a sense of peace.
+Not only did the Mare of Easttown finale reveal who was behind the HBO show's central murder, but it saw resident no-frills, get-the-job done hero Marianne "Mare" Sheehan finally find a sense of peace.
 Before we sob and say goodbye to the limited series that introduced us to the unruly backyards and messy kitchens of the Philadelphia suburbs, let's run through exactly what happened in that reveal-heavy seventh and final episode.

 Read more: The 15 best TV shows to watch on HBO Max